-The e700 is a time-cycled, volume-constant and pressure-controlled emergency and transport ventilator designed for use in the pre-hospital, intra-hospital, inter-hospital and transport settings.
-It is intended for use with Adult, child, infant patients with a tidal volume from 50 ml upwards who are in respiratory and/or cardiac arrest or respiratory distress and who require the ventilatory support.
+The e500 is a time-cycled and volume-constant emergency and transport ventilator designed for use in the pre-hospital, intrahospital, inter-hospital and transport settings.
+It is intended for use with Adult, child, infant patients with a tidal volume from 100 ml upwards who are in respiratory and/or cardiac arrest or respiratory distress and who require the ventilatory support.